 Researchers of Minds Hub.

-Katariina Salmela-Aro is Professor of Educational Sciences and Psychology, University of Helsinki.
+Katariina Salmela-Aro is a Academy professor, a doctor of psychology and a professor of educational sciences in University of Helsinki.
 She is Past President of the European Association for Developmental Psychology, and previous Secretary General of International Society for the Study of Behavioural Development (ISSBD) and expert in OECD Education2030.
+Salmela-Aro studies the impact of climate change and the coronavirus on young people’s wellbeing both in Finland and internationally.
 Her key research themes are school engagement, burnout, optimal learning moments, experience sampling method, life-span model of motivation and related interventions.

 Katja Upadyaya, Ph.D., Docent of educational psychology, is a researcher at the Faculty of Educational Sciences, University of Helsinki, Finland.
 Her research interests include student engagement, academic motivation research methodology, and lifelong learning.
 She is also interested in conducting research on teacher-student and parent-child interaction, and teachers’ and school principals’ well-being.
 Currently she is conducting research on students’ situational experiences while learning, academic emotions, and optimal learning moments.

 Lauri Hietajärvi is a postdoctoral researcher in educational psychology at the Faculty of Educational Sciences, specialising in advanced statistical methods.
 He has been working with various cross-sectional and longitudinal datasets utilizing several statistical methods, including between and within-person variable- and person-oriented approaches.
 Lauri is primarily interested in studying adolescents’ academic wellbeing and digital media.
 He is also interested in general issues of study and work-related motivation and wellbeing.